angular/angular/aio/content/guide/reactive-forms.md

 ### Associate the `FormGroup` model and view

-The `FormGroup` also tracks the status and changes of each of its controls, so if one of the control’s status or value changes, the parent control will also emit a new status or value change.
+The `FormGroup` also tracks the status and changes of each of its controls, so if one of the control’s status or value changes, the parent control also emits a new status or value change.
 The model for the group is maintained from its members.
-Now that the model is defined, update the template to reflect it in the view.
+After you define the model, you must  update the template to reflect the model in the view.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.html" region="formgroup" linenums="false" title="src/app/profile-editor/profile-editor.component.html (template form group)">

 </code-example>

-From the template, there are a couple of things to notice.
-Just as the `FormGroup` contains a group of controls, the _profileForm_ `FormGroup` is bound to the `form` element with the `FormGroup` directive, creating a communication layer between the model to the form containing the inputs.
-The `formControlName` input provided by the `FormControlName` directive binds each individual input to its form control defined in the `FormGroup`.
+Note that ust as the `FormGroup` contains a group of controls, the _profileForm_ `FormGroup` is bound to the `form` element with the `FormGroup` directive, creating a communication layer between the model and the form containing the inputs.
+The `formControlName` input provided by the `FormControlName` directive binds each individual input to the form control defined in the `FormGroup`.
 The form controls communicate with their respective elements, and communicate changes to the `FormGroup`, which provides a source of truth for the model value.

 ### Save form data

-The `ProfileEditor` component currently takes input from the user, but in a real scenario you want to capture the form value for further processing outside the component.
-The `FormGroup` directive listens for the `submit` event emitted by the `form` element and emits an `ngSubmit` event you can bind to a callback function.
+The `ProfileEditor` component takes input from the user, but in a real scenario you want to capture the form value for further processing outside the component.
+The `FormGroup` directive listens for the `submit` event emitted by the `form` element and emits an `ngSubmit` event that you can bind to a callback function.
 Add the `ngSubmit` event listener to the `form` tag with the `onSubmit()` callback method.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.html" region="ng-submit" linenums="false" title="src/app/profile-editor/profile-editor.component.html (submit event)">

 </code-example>

 Next, add the `onSubmit()` method in the `ProfileEditor` component class to capture the current value of the `profileForm`.
 To keep the form encapsulated, to provide the form value outside the component, you would use an `EventEmitter`.
-For the following example code, you're using `console.warn` to log to the browser console.
+For the following example code, use `console.warn` to log to the browser console.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="on-submit" title="src/app/profile-editor/profile-editor.component.ts (submit method)">